clintonium-119/gb-rp2350/README.md

 * ST7789 = mipidsi::models::ST7789
 * ST7796 = mipidsi::models::ST7796

+If the display is not under your required orientation you can change the `DISPLAY_ROTATION` and `DISPLAY_MIRRORED` to adjust to your setup.

 # Preparing the SD card
 The SD card is used to store game roms and save game progress.
 For this project, you will need a FAT 32 formatted Micro SD card with roms you legally own.
 Roms must have the .gb extension.